Auroratide/monadorecipes/src/recipes/feisty-spicy-zestbeans/recipe.md

 ## Directions

 1. Heat olive oil in a large pot over medium-high heat.
+[Olive Oil: 2 tablespoons]
 2. Cook the chopped onions until translucent, about 5 minutes.
+[Onion (chopped): 1/2]
 3. Add garlic, cumin, oregano, chili powder, and paprika.
 Cook for about half a minute.
+[Garlic (minced): 1 clove, Cumin: 1 teaspoon, Oregano: 1/2 teaspoon, Chili Powder: 1 1/2 teaspoons, Paprika: 1 teaspoon]
 4. Stir in tomatoes and chipotle peppers.
 Cook together for about 1 minute.
+[Tomatoes (14-oz can): 1 can, Chipotle Peppers: 7 oz]
 5. Drain the pinto beans.
 Pour in the vegetable stock and add the beans.
 Season with salt and pepper and bring it to a boil.
+[Pinto Beans (15-oz can): 2 cans, Vegetable Broth: 2 cups]
 6. Reduce the heat and cover the pot.
 Simmer for 10 minutes, stirring occasionally.
 7. Add the peanuts to the pot and simmer for an additional 10 minutes, stirring occasionally.
+[Raw Peanuts (deshelled): 1/2 cup]
 8. Serve with toasted rolls!

 ## Interpretation